 If you have any queries, please contact the Copyright Librarian.

-Anyone may copy an "insubstantial" part of a published work (around 5-10%) for private study.
+Anyone may copy an "insubstantial" part of a published work for private study.
 Unfortunately, however, copyright law does not define what is meant by "insubstantial", although it is normally taken to be ebtween 5-10% (but no more than you need for the purpose you are copying for).
 You must make a judgement about what you would consider as fair if it was your work.
 The concept of 'fair dealing' will help with this - see this video about photocopying for personal use, and the box below.